Get a free, no obligation personal loan quote with rates as low as 9.99%

 Cons

 • Financial Liability.
-The account holder is fully responsible for paying off the balance owing on the card, regardless of whether the authorized user spent the money.
+The account holder is fully responsible for paying off the balance owed on the card, regardless of whether the authorized user spent the money.
 This adds a level of risk and, depending on the situation, may require a lot of oversight.

 • Potential Effect On Credit.
 Late payments or high balances can hurt the primary cardholder’s credit score.